 - Salt and pepper to taste

-- Preheat oven to 350 degrees F. Place oven rack in middle of oven.
+Preheat oven to 350°F. Place oven rack in middle of oven.

-- Put large pot of water on to boil; add 1 tsp salt.
-Boil cut potatoes until fork-tender; drain, add milk and butter, and mash until creamy.
+Put large pot of water on to boil; add 1 tsp salt.
+Add cut potatoes to cold water and bring to a rolling boil; cook until fork-tender.
+Drain, add milk and butter, and mash until creamy.
 Set aside.